rickjury/Hajime/README.md

 ## Features

 The extension provides following features:
-- syntax highlighting
+- syntax highlighting: configured in syntaxes/sumo.tmLanguage.json
-- auto complete for Sumo Logic meta data and search language
+- intellisense to prompt for sumo operators, meta and keywords: src/extension.ts
+- auto complete snippets: snippets.json

 ## Extension Development
 For info on setup see: https://code.visualstudio.com/api/get-started/your-first-extension

 There is also a useful library of examples here: https://github.com/microsoft/vscode-extension-samples

 To run the extension in a debug window use F5 - this opens a new window to test the extension.
-I think this should run npm compile to create .out/extesntion.js but this doesnt' seem to work.
+I think this should run npm compile to create .out/extesntion.js but this doesn't seem to work.
 Need to fix this so after changes run npm compile first.

 then either:
 - open a .sumo file